jhomlala/catcher/README.md

 Catcher allows to create localizations for Report modes.
 To add localization support, you need setup few things:

-Add navigatorKey in your MaterialApp:
+Add navigatorKey in your `MaterialApp`:
 ```dart
  navigatorKey: Catcher.navigatorKey,
 ```

-Add flutter localizations delegates and locales in your MaterialApp:
+Add Flutter localizations delegates and locales in your MaterialApp:
 ```dart
  localizationsDelegates: [
         GlobalMaterialLocalizations.delegate,